7 Tablespoons Butter to Grams: A practical guide to Butter Conversions

 Q4: Is it crucial to use a kitchen scale for home baking?

 A4: A kitchen scale isn't strictly necessary for all home baking, especially for less sensitive recipes.
-However, for more precise and consistent results, particularly in baking delicate pastries or cakes where small variations in ingredient ratios can affect the outcome, a kitchen scale is highly recommended.
+Still, for more precise and consistent results, particularly in baking delicate pastries or cakes where small variations in ingredient ratios can affect the outcome, a kitchen scale is highly recommended.

 Q5: What happens if I use too much or too little butter in a recipe?